laughingclouds/gem5-forbidden-knowledge/src/mem/ruby/network/garnet/garnet.md

 What I know however, is that this means the entry point for a packet (at least within garnet) is at the NetworkInterface.
 The NI has access to a **buffer** that holds the packets to be injected into the network.

 What I don't know, is how and where (in the source code) these packets are inserted into the buffer.
-Packet creation is still a mystery to be (read: I didn't read enough of the source code).
+Packet creation is still a mystery to me (read: I didn't read enough of the source code).